cessda/cessda.cdc.osmh-indexer.cmm/README.md

   languages: ['cs', 'da', 'de', 'el', 'en', 'et', 'fi', 'fr', 'hu', 'it', 'nl', 'no', 'pt', 'sk', 'sl', 'sr', 'sv']
 ```

 Custom mappings and settings can be defined in [src/main/resources/elasticsearch](src/main/resources/elasticsearch).
-The indexer will attempt to load language specific settings and mappings if present, falling back to a language neutral variant if a language specific variant is not found.
+Mappings are global for all defined languages, whereas settings are selected per language.
+If the required mappings and settings can't be loaded, the index will not be created and an error will be logged.

 ### Configuring repository handlers

 The harvester supports OAI-PMH compliant repositories returning DDI 2.5 metadata internally.
-Other repositories with different metadata formats are supported by external repository handlers, for example NESSTAR repositories.
+Other repositories with different metadata formats, such as NESSTAR repositories, are supported by external repository handlers.

 ```yaml
 osmhConsumer: